-One of those players who will be fighting for a starting job opposite DeSean Jackson is Riley Cooper, a 2010 fifth-round pick out of Florida who started five of 11 games last season.
-He established career-highs with 23 receptions (for 248 yards) and three receiving touchdowns in 43.21 percent of the offensive snaps.
+One of those players who will be fighting for a starting job opposite DeSean Jackson is Riley Cooper, a 2010 fifth-round pick out of Florida who started five of 11 games last season, establishing career-highs with 23 receptions (for 248 yards) and three receiving touchdowns in 43.21 percent of the offensive snaps.
 If Cooper does not crack the starting lineup on a full-time basis, he has the size to be valuable player in the red zone.

 "It's about evaluating all those guys and when you talk about Riley, you talk a lot about traits and we discussed traits, he's big, he's strong, he can go up and get the football, he can block and for a big guy he can drop his weight and run routes," said Roseman.

-Competing with Cooper will be veteran Jason Avant, who has 259 receptions for 3,199 yards and 10 touchdowns in his seven-year career with the Eagles.
+Competing with Cooper will be veteran Jason Avant, who has 259 receptions for 3,199 yards and 10 touchdowns during his seven-year career with the Eagles.
 Avant is sure-handed — zero dropped passes in 2012 — and is ideally-suited to complement Jackson in a possession receiver role.
-The Eagles also have Arrelious Benn, a 2010 second-round pick acquired from the Tampa Bay Buccaneers in March.
-Benn has battled injuries throughout his career and could be ticketed for a slot receiver role in Chip Kelly's offense.
+The Eagles also have Arrelious Benn, a 2010 second-round pick who was acquired from the Tampa Bay Buccaneers in March.
+Benn has battled injuries throughout his career and could be ticketed towards a slot receiver role in Chip Kelly's offense.